Lowest NEET Cutoff State-wise: Expected Cut off for NEET 2025

 Switch toEnglish IconHindi Icon

-Deep PathakUpdated on 06 Aug 2025, 05:19 PM IST
+Deep PathakUpdated on 20 Jan 2026, 04:30 PM IST

 Switch toEnglish IconHindi Icon

 Every year, over 22 lakh students appear for the NEET UG exam, aiming to secure admission to MBBS, BDS, and AYUSH courses.
-The admissions are granted based on the counselling of MCC and the state counselling.
+The admissions are granted based on the counselling conducted by MCC and the state authorities.
 While getting admission under the 15% AIQ seats can be tough, the chances of getting admission under the 85% state quota seats are relatively high.
 To assist the aspirants, we have provided a comprehensive detail about the states with the lowest NEET cutoff in previous years, NEET OBC/SC/ST cutoff state quota comparison and many more.

 This Story also Contains